 I've always had a thing for sweet and sour meat dishes.
 The simple combination of lovely ingredients brings out the most unexpected flavors.
-Pineapple Pork Tenderloin is one of those filling and comforting foods that always goes well.
-It is one of the most popular dishes of Chinese cuisine.
-And since the ingredients are so widely available, it's a no-brainier not to make this deliciousness at home.
+Pineapple Pork Tenderloin is a filling and comforting food that always goes well.
+It is one of the most popular dishes in Chinese cuisine.
+And since the ingredients are so widely available, it's a no-brainer not to make this deliciousness at home.

 Pineapple Pork Tenderloin In Tomato Ginger Sauce

 Just think about it.
 Pieces of tenderloins are deep fried until golden and crispy on the outside and then cooked in gingery-pineapple sauce.
 The ingredients and flavors marry together so well creating a simple elegance in no time.

 Sticky gingery and pineapple glaze makes a perfect combination that tastes delectable with any kind of meat.

 - 1 lb pork tenderloin cut into 1 inch long slices

 - 1 ginger grated (about 2 inches long)

 - 3 rings canned pineapple chopped